panoptic-labs/docs/docs/developers/V1.0/contract.PanopticPool.md

 ### isSafeMode

-Checks whether the current tick has deviated too much from the slow oracle median tick.
+Checks whether the current tick has deviated by `> MAX_TICKS_DELTA` from the slow oracle median tick.

 ```solidity